 What is your approach?

-Every GLPG therapist is trained and experienced in all of the major schools of psychotherapy: psychodynamic, cognitive-behavioral, and existential-humanistic.
+Every therapist in the GLPG network is trained and experienced in all of the major schools of psychotherapy: psychodynamic, cognitive-behavioral, and existential-humanistic.
 Research has demonstrated that no single approach is superior, and we utilize whichever methods we believe will be most beneficial to each patient.
 Whenever possible, preference is given to methods that have received scientific support for the treatment of a particular problem, such as cognitive-behavioral therapy for the treatment of depression.

 How do I know if I need therapy?